-1. Figure 8.43.
-Seal haul-out sites in the Ocean SAMP area (Schroeder 2000; Kenney and Vigness-Raposa 2009).
+Figure 8.44.
+Seal Haul-Out Sites in the Ocean SAMP Area (Schroeder 2000; Kenney and Vigness-Raposa 2009).

-- F. The degree to which offshore renewable energy facilities may affect marine mammals depends in large part on the specific siting of a project, as well as the use of appropriate mitigation strategies to minimize any adverse effects (MMS 2007a).
-All potential adverse impacts and enhancements posed by any future project within the Ocean SAMP area to marine mammals will undergo rigorous review under the National Environmental Policy Act (NEPA) to comply with the standards under the Marine Mammal Protection Act (MMPA) and the Endangered Species Act (ESA).
-Under the MMPA all marine mammals are protected, and acts that result in the taking (a take is defined as "harass, hunt, capture, collect, or kill, or attempt to harass, hunt, capture, collect, or kill any marine mammal") of marine mammals in U.S. waters is prohibited without authorization from the National Marine Fisheries Service (NMFS).
-Further protection is granted under the ESA by the NMFS for marine mammals that are listed as threatened or endangered.
-The ESA prohibits any person, including private entities, from "taking" a "listed" species.
-"Take" is broadly defined as "to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture or collect or to attempt to engage in any such conduct."
-As a result, any proposed project will require consultation under the ESA and MMPA to examine all potential effects on marine mammals prior to development in order to ensure that potential adverse impacts are minimized.
-For more information on the MMPA and the ESA see Chapter 10, Existing Statutes, Regulations, and Policies. - G. The principle impacts identified in the PEIS include potential effects of increased underwater noise, impacts to water quality, vessel strikes and displacement (MMS 2007a).
-Of these potential impacts, increased underwater noise may pose the greatest risk to marine mammals, especially to baleen whales (e.g. humpback whales and the North Atlantic right whale), who are in theory most sensitive to the low frequency sounds produced during construction activities (see below for further discussion). - H. Noise (formerly § 850.5.1) - 1.
-Marine mammals have highly-developed acoustic sensory systems, which enable individuals to communicate, navigate, orient, avoid predators, and forage in an environment where sound propagates far more efficiently than light (Perrin et al. 2002) Evaluating noise effects on marine mammals can be challenging, as information on hearing sensitivity for most marine mammal species is currently not available (Richardson et al. 1995; Southall et al. 2007).
-As a result, when analyzing potential noise effects from offshore renewable energy installations, the hearing sensitivities of most marine mammal species need to be inferred. - In principle, marine mammals can be expected to be most sensitive to sounds within the frequency range of their vocalizations (Richardson et al. 1995).
+- 5. The degree to which offshore renewable energy facilities may affect marine mammals depends in large part on the specific siting of a project, as well as the use of appropriate mitigation strategies to minimize any adverse effects (MMS 2007a).
+All potential adverse impacts and enhancements posed by any future project within the Ocean SAMP area to marine mammals will undergo rigorous review under the National Environmental Policy Act (NEPA)50 to comply with the standards under the Marine Mammal Protection Act (MMPA)51 and the Endangered Species Act (ESA).52 Under the MMPA all marine mammals are protected, and acts that result in the taking (a take is defined as "harass, hunt, capture, collect, or kill, or attempt to harass, hunt, capture, collect, or kill any marine mammal") of marine mammals in U.S. waters is prohibited without authorization from the National Marine Fisheries Service (NMFS).
+Further protection is granted under the ESA by the NMFS for marine mammals that are threatened or endangered.
+As a result, any proposed project's effects on the welfare of marine mammals are scrutinized prior to development in order to ensure that potential adverse impacts are minimized.
+For more information on the MMPA and the ESA see Chapter 10, Existing Statutes, Regulations, and Policies. - 6.
+The principle impacts identified in the PEIS include potential effects of increased underwater noise, impacts to water quality, vessel strikes and displacement (MMS 2007a).
+Of these potential impacts, increased underwater noise poses the greatest risk to marine mammals, especially to baleen whales (e.g. humpback whales and the North Atlantic right whale), who are in theory most sensitive to the low frequency sounds produced during construction activities (see below for further discussion).

+850.5.1.
+Noise

+- 1. Marine mammals have highly-developed acoustic sensory systems, which enable individuals to communicate, navigate, orient, avoid predators, and forage in an environment where sound propagates far more efficiently than light (Perrin et al. 2002) Evaluating noise effects on marine mammals can be challenging, as information on hearing sensitivity for most marine mammal species is currently not available (Richardson et al. 1995; Southall et al. 2007).
+As a result, when analyzing potential noise effects from offshore renewable energy installations, the hearing sensitivities of most marine mammal species need to be inferred. - 2.
+In principle, marine mammals can be expected to be most sensitive to sounds within the frequency range of their vocalizations (Richardson et al. 1995).
 For example, baleen whales produce low frequency sounds (~10Hz to 10 kHz), that travel long distances under water, and therefore, it is expected that these whales would also be most acoustically sensitive at lower frequencies (Richardson et al. 1995).
-However, there is no data on hearing sensitivities in any baleen whale species to date, making assessments on noise effects guite difficult.
-It is known that smaller toothed whales can hear frequencies over a range of 12 octaves, with a hearing range that overlaps the frequency content of their echolocation clicks and their vocalizations used for communication (Hansen et al. 2008; Au 1993; Richardson et al. 1995; Southall et al. 2007).
-In addition, as with any mammal, hearing sensitivity varies between individuals within a species (Houser and Finneran, 2006).
-Consequently, as a result of the incomplete data on marine mammal hearing, it can be difficult to predict the potential impact of noise from offshore renewable energy facilities on marine mammal species.
-There have been a number of studies conducted in Europe on the effects of pile driving as well as the effects of noise from operating wind farms on marine mammals.
-However, Europe has very few species of marine mammals, and only rare occurrences of baleen whales in the wind farm areas, leaving significant data gaps in the noise effects of offshore wind energy on marine mammals.
+However, there is no data on hearing sensitivities in any baleen whale species to date, making assessments on noise effects quite difficult.
+It is known that smaller toothed whales can hear frequencies over a range of 12 octaves, with a hearing range that overlaps the frequency content of their echolocation clicks and their vocalizations used for communication (Hansen et al. 2008; Au 1993; Richardson et al. 1995; Southall et al.